eclipse-tractusx/tractusx-edc/docs/README.md

-# Product EDC
+# TractusX EDC

-The Catena-X Product EDC Repository creates runnable applications out of EDC extensions from the [Eclipse DataSpace Connector](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector) repository.
+The eclipse-tractusx tractusx-edc repository creates runnable applications out of EDC extensions from the [Eclipse DataSpace Connector](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector) repository.

 When running a EDC connector from the Product EDC repository there are three setups to choose from.
 They only vary by using different extensions for

 - Resolving of Connector-Identities
 - Persistence of the Control-Plane-State
 - Persistence of Secrets (Vault)